Hitman: Absolution - Review (Killing Time part 5)

 The reason I want to mention this is that, despite the fact that the developers decided to make a Hitman game where you're doing more infiltration than killing, it is still probably the easiest to play.
 I still like Blood Moneymore because it gives me what I want from the franchise, but Absolution is still very competent and capable of making its content fun.
 The mechanics added and improved upon in Absolution make Agent 47 feel like he has a real edge on his enemies in a way he didn't before.
 This may make the game easier, but I've found it also streamlines the experience and makes it fun enough to make up for the other unfortunate decisions.

 The main new mechanic that Agent 47 has in Hitman: Absolution is his "instinct."
 By using instinct, you get something similar to the x-ray vision of the Batman: Arkham games.
 Objects of interest, guards, and assassination targets are highlighted in this view.
 This gives you an immediate and easy method of scouting the area, as opposed to what it was before, which was often a more tedious affair.
 It streamlines the process of locating weapons the level has for you to use, or specific items your target may use that you can sabotage.
-The instinct view also allows you see the path on which guards are walking, allowing you to completely predict where a guard will end up and circumvent them accordingly.
+The instinct view also allows you to see the path on which guards are walking, allowing you to completely predict where a guard will end up and circumvent them accordingly.

 Instinct is a consumable resource for Agent 47 and becomes more easily consumed on harder difficulties.
 How do you consume it?
-While in a disguise, instinct can be used to help disguise 47's face as he passes in front of guard who might realize that he isn't one of them.
+While in disguise, instinct can be used to help disguise 47's face as he passes in front of guards who might realize that he isn't one of them.
 It can also be consumed for the "Quickshoot" mechanic, which is something similar to the "Dead-Eye" of Red Dead Redemption, or the "Mark-&-Execute" method of Splinter Cell.
 When Quickshoot is activated, the world slows down, allowing you to mark targets.
 When the meter runs down or Quickshoot is ended, 47 quickly shoots all those marks, immediately eliminating the threat.
 This mechanic is a bit too powerful in a game where those types of encounters don't mesh with the overall gameplay, but I'll gladly take another Dead-Eye mechanic in a game that is far more interesting and fun to play than Red Dead.

 If you feel that instinct gives Agent 47 too much of an edge against his enemies, Hitman: Absolution continues the tradition of having multiple difficulties to balance out the skill.
 I played the game on Normal difficulty, which was the right balance of fun and challenging for me, but there are 3 higher levels of difficulty that adjust the UI, the intelligence of guards and targets, and the use of instinct.
 While I don't feel the need to completely remove the UI or load the maps up with huge numbers of guards like the hardest difficulty promises, I still ended up playing specific missions in Hitman: Absolution again on a higher difficulty just to force me into a different playstyle and I had some fun with it.

-Part of the reason I'm so willing to play through again is the amount of choice I have in playstyle.
+Part of the reason I'm so willing to play through it again is the amount of choice I have in playstyle.
 Blood Money was what I was expecting of the franchise from day one, but due to some unfortunate circumstances, the game kept crashing on me and preventing me from proceeding.
 Hitman: Absolution, while not quite what I expected, still gives incentives to try different methods of accomplishing the mission.
 The game keeps your score as you play, giving you a pretty good idea of how you're doing, where you might have screwed up, or how you might be able to fix it.
-It also has a list of side objectives and challenges for each mission that act as goals and achievements for the level, such as beating the mission without using any disguises, or using an explosive weapon instead of a typical gun, etc. The side objectives provide a decent reason to go back and try something different in the various scenarios of the game.
+It also has a list of side objectives and challenges for each mission that act as goals and achievements for the level, such as beating the mission without using any disguises or using an explosive weapon instead of a typical gun, etc. The side objectives provide a decent reason to go back and try something different in the various scenarios of the game.
 Hitman is all about experimentation and it's never been easier to experiment with the murder methods in the franchise before this.

 TL;DR (Conclusion)